sudopluto/video-ideas/README.md

 - to upload

 - editing
+    - my time as an neu student (wait for a degree?)
+    - my swe internships

 - recording

-    - my time as an neu student (wait for a degree?)
+- on deck
+    - converting my dotfiles to stow & what's in my rcs
+    - how i program c++ on linux
+        - vim, gnome terminal, codelite
     - wfh setup video
-    - whats in my basrc + vimrc
+    - my summer in korea

-- on deck
-    - kepubify + kobo ereader
+    - best clubs to join as a cs major

 - backlog (still interested)
+    - kepubify + kobo ereader (find ereader?)
-    - jetson nano guide / showcase
+    - jetson nano guide / showcase (powered dock? debug disconnect)
-    - retroid setup guide
+    - retroid setup guide (capture card, get back from boston)
+    - yiss tips and tricks (hold till winter)
+        - write notes

 - software engineering / cs major
-    - what i learned from my internships
     - how to teach yourself computer science
-    - while i like exercism (i do it every night meme)
-        - how to level up as a software engineer
+        - teach yourself cs
-    - best clubs to join as a cs major
+        - open cs univeristy
     - why i'm moving to seattle
     - analyzing cities to live in as swe
     - analyzing countries to live in as swe